Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning

 The most direct way to address multiplicity in evaluation is to exhaustively annotate all plausible cross-modal pairs.
 However, this is infeasible in practice due to the quadratic growth in the number of possible correspondences.
 Instead, existing work has explored two main directions.

 The first is to automatically identify additional positives using side information such as attributes or semantic similarity.
-For instance, PCME \citep{chun2021pcme} introduced densely annotated retrieval benchmarks on CUB \citep{WahCUB_200_2011} and COCO \citep{lin2014coco} datasets with fine-grained attributes and object labels.
-This approach helps mitigate FNs and enables to use precision metrics, thanks to the multiple positives per query.
+For instance, \citet{chun2021pcme} introduced densely annotated retrieval benchmarks on CUB \citep{WahCUB_200_2011} and COCO \citep{lin2014coco} datasets with fine-grained attributes and object labels.
+This approach helps mitigate FNs and enables the use of precision metrics, thanks to multiple positives per query.
 However, it may suffer from false positives, especially when captions refer to scene elements not captured by the predefined object labels.
-As another example, Wray \etal. \citep{wray2021semantic} considered semantic similarity proxies computed on captions (\eg, bag-of-words or part-of-speech overlap) for a more reliable video retrieval evaluation.
+As another example, \citet{wray2021semantic} considered semantic similarity proxies computed on captions (\eg, bag-of-words or part-of-speech overlap) for a more reliable video retrieval evaluation.
 This highly relies on the quality of the similarity proxies.

 The second direction is to manually annotate a reduced set of candidate pairs, selected via automatic methods \citep{parekh2020cxc,chun2022eccv_caption}.
-For example, ECCV Caption \citep{chun2022eccv_caption} used five different retrieval models to select up to 25 candidate matches per query.
+For example, \citet{chun2022eccv_caption} used five different retrieval models to select up to 25 candidate matches per query.
 Human annotators then verified whether each candidate was a true match.
 This is significantly cheaper than full annotation, but still has a risk of FNs if valid matches are omitted during candidate selection.
 Also, the scalability of this approach is not promising.

 While multiplicity has been relatively actively discussed in retrieval evaluation, its implications are even less explored in other settings.
-In generation-based evaluation, human judgment remains the de facto standard to handle semantic diversity, as automatic metrics often unreliable.
+In generation-based evaluation, human judgment remains the de facto standard to handle semantic diversity, as automatic metrics are often unreliable under open-ended outputs.
 Although human evaluation better reflects real-world diversity, the lack of scalable and reliable automatic metrics continues to slow progress.
-In zero-shot tasks, multiplicity can be partially addressed with ideas from unimodal tasks.
-Previous works \citep{beyer2020we,shankar2020evaluating,yun2021relabel} have proposed rethinking single-label benchmarks as multi-label tasks or refining label sets to reduce ambiguity.
-Similar strategies could be applied to zero-shot multimodal evaluation, such as revisiting prompts or category definitions in benchmarks.
+More broadly, this suggests that evaluation should move beyond single-reference correctness and explicitly assess set- or distribution-level fidelity, \ie, whether a model can capture a range of valid outputs while avoiding invalid ones.